Catechesis Service Requirements

 How long do I have to work to get credit for one activity?
 Because the activity that I did was really long, so can I use that for more than one activity?

 The minimum is one hour.
-However, if it is over the the hour minimum, we don’t count hours worked.
-So if you are at one event and you are there for say 4 hours, or even all day, or off and on during a particular day, the work you perform there is worth one activity.
+However, if the activity is over the the hour minimum, we DO NOT count hours worked.
+So if you are at one event and you are there for say 4 hours, or even all day, or off and on during a particular day, the work you perform there is worth ONE activity.
+For instance, if your child gets a form, even if it is from a St. Paul activity, that says it is worth multiple hours – for Catechesis purposes it is ONE activity.

 Can I be paid for my service?